-Here are some organic home cleaning solutions that you can use instead of store-bought products:
+You can always rely on Maid 4 Cleaning to clean your home with non-toxic products and materials, but in the meantime here are some organic home cleaning items that you can use instead of store-bought products:

 A paste made out of baking soda and water cleans ovens without the chemicals.
 Just make a paste on the bottom of the oven, leave for a few hours and wipe off for a shiny oven.

 For soap scum on tubs and showers, make your own scouring powder.

 - 1 part salt